 6. Do not think of a study loan as a free ride to have fun during your stay overseas.
 You still have to pay it back with interest!

 Studying abroad is the dream of millions of students around the world.
 But the costs associated with studying abroad make it difficult for students to fulfill their dreams.
 If you are one of those students, getting a student loan is the key to making your dream a reality.
+International students also have options for securing student loans to study abroad.
 This article will help you understand everything you need to know about getting a student loan to study abroad.

 Many international students attend college or community college in the USA or go to a university or other higher education institution in Canada, the UK, Australia or many other countries around the world.